 To participate in an offering, potential bidders are required to be approved by Freddie Mac to both access the secure data room containing information about the NPLs and to bid on the NPL pool(s):

-If a pool is awarded, the winning bidder is required to make a non-refundable good faith deposit within two business days.
+If a pool is awarded, the winning bidder is required to make a non-refundable good faith deposit within two business days of notice of win.

 In the event that an auction winner either (i) fails to pay the deposit or (ii) fails to close on the transaction, Freddie Mac reserves the right to deny that auction winner from participating in future transactions.